jwbuurlage/Bulk/docs/pages/message_passing.md

 This will send two messages to the next logical processor, with tags 1 and 2 respectively, and with contents 1.0f and 5.0f.
-As with communication through variables, this mechanism is also *bulk-synchronous*, which means that the remote queue will only have access to the messages in the next superstep.
+As with communication through variables, this mechanism is also *bulk synchronous*, which means that the remote queue will only have access to the messages in the next superstep.

 !!! warning